Basic Commands That Every Dog Should Know

 The “down” or “lay down” command is a great command for your dog to know.
 With some dogs it actually works better with the “stay” command.
 The “down” command puts your dog into a more relaxed state of mind.
 It makes your dog more willing to hold the stay command for a longer period of time too.

-If you do not know how to teach a “down” command to your dog, we suggest that you enroll in our Dog Obedience Training class.
+If you do not know how to teach a “down” command to your dog, we suggest that you contact us for help learning the basics of Dog Obedience Training.

 The “Come” Command (Learn)